William I of Sicily: Kingship

 These diplomatic successes were probably due to Maio; on the other hand, the African dominions were lost to the Almohads, and it is possible that he advised their abandonment in face of the dangers threatening the kingdom from the north.
 In 1156, a revolt began in Sfax and quickly spread and nothing was done to put it down.
 In 1159, the admiral Peter led a raiding expedition against the Saracen-held Balearic Islands with 160 ships.
 He tried to relieve besieged Mahdia with the same fleet, but turned around just after engaging in battle.
 Peter did not fall out of favour, but no further assistance was sent to the Christians holding out in Mahdia and the city surrendered on 11 January 1160, ending the "African empire".

 The policy of Maio led to a general conspiracy, and in November 1160 Maio was murdered in Palermo by Matthew Bonello, leader of the Sicilian nobles.
 The barons, however, had long been plotting to overthrow the king.
 Desiring a weak power on the throne, they had been eyeing the king's eldest son, Roger IV, Duke of Apulia, as a possible replacement for his father.

 After the assassination of Maio, the royal palace was stormed by two of the king's own relatives: his illegitimate half-brother Simon, whom he had dispossessed of Taranto early in his reign and his bastard nephew Tancred, the count of Lecce.
-The king was captured along with his whole family, his life being barely spared by one Richard of Mandra.
+The king was captured along with his whole family, his life being barely spared by Richard of Mandra, a former follower of Robert of Loritello who had become a royal master constable and commander of the salaried knights of the royal household.
 Roger was then paraded through the streets and it was announced that he would be crowned in the cathedral three days thence.

 For a while the king remained in the hands of the conspirators who purposed murdering or just deposing him, but the people and the army rallied round him; he recovered power, crushed the Sicilian rebels, had Bonello blinded, and in a short campaign reduced the rest of the Regno, avenging the rebel burning of Butera.
 During the initial assault on the palace, to release the captive king, the king's son Roger was killed by a wayward arrow (though the historian Falcandus, seemingly ever-ready to impugn the royal character, has the king kicking his "faithless" son dead).
+The crown nevertheless still had to reimpose control across the mainland, where some counties remained vacant after rebellion while others were redefined or newly elevated in order to strengthen royal authority.